derb12/pybaselines/docs/algorithms/polynomial.rst

 imodpoly (Improved Modified Polynomial)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:meth:`.imodpoly` is an attempt to improve the modpoly algorithm for noisy data,
+:meth:`~.Baseline.imodpoly` is an attempt to improve the modpoly algorithm for noisy data,
 by including the standard deviation of the residual (data - baseline) when performing
 the thresholding.
 The number of standard deviations included in the thresholding can
 be adjusted by setting ``num_std``. `imodpoly` is also sometimes called "IModPolyFit" in literature,